For Drivers

 Many utilities have special EV charging rate plans that save you money if you charge at off-peak times (usually at night).
 You can ask your local utility if such a plan is available, and get a charger that has scheduling built in so you don’t have to stay up until midnight to plug in.
 (While many cars support scheduling charging, using the car to schedule charging may interfere with charging when you’re away from home and on the go.)
 Your local utility may also offer grants and rebates for home charging.
 These incentives often require chargers to be smart (WiFi enabled) to qualify.

 Getting the right charger is one thing.
 Actually using it can be another.
-Some “smart” EV chargers that are WiFi enabled connect to an app to manage charging, set a schedule and get convenient reminders to charge.
-If you’re a data geek or just interested in knowing exactly how much you spend on charging, an app can also help you track charging costs and miles driven all in one place without any additional effort.
-Smart chargers also automatically update with new features.
+Some “smart” EV chargers that are WiFi enabled connect to an app to manage charging, set a schedule, and get convenient reminders to charge.
+If you’re a data geek or just interested in knowing exactly how much you spend on charging, an EV charging app can also help you track charging costs and miles driven ,in one place without any additional effort.
+Another advantage?
+Smart EV chargers also automatically update with new features.

 Screenshot 2023-02-16 at 9.09.52 AM

 However, just as you are unlikely to drive a gas vehicle to a completely empty tank, many people are unlikely to drive their EV to a completely dead battery.
-If you are charging a battery that is not empty, your charging times will be shorter.
+If you are charging a partially charged battery, your charging times will be shorter.
 Generally, you will get an average of 25 to 40 miles of range per hour of charging time when you use a Level 2 charging station.

 Electric vehicle range varies depending on the size of the battery, the type and weight of the car, road and weather conditions, driving style, and ancillary usage, such as running the air conditioning or charging your cell phone.
 Please refer to your vehicle manual to determine how much range you have.